TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

         1. Install build requirements:
             1.  `sudo apt-get install build-essential automake`
     1. On MacOS
-        1. Install npm
+        1. Install node and npm
-            1.  `brew install nvm`
+            1. Install node version manager `brew install nvm`
             1. See the brew instructions on updating your shell's configuration
-            1.  `nvm install 12.13.0`
+            1. Install node and npm `nvm install 12.13.0`
 1. Install Python and JS dependencies:
+    1. Install MySQL, needed for mysqlclient
+        1. For mac: `brew install mysql@5.6`
+        1. For Debian derivatives, download and unpack [this bundle](https://dev.mysql.com/get/Downloads/MySQL-5.6/mysql-server_5.6.40-1ubuntu14.04_amd64.deb-bundle.tar): `tar -xf mysql-server_5.6.40-1ubuntu14.04_amd64.deb-bundle.tar`.
+Install the packages in the order of `mysql-common`,`mysql-community-client`, `mysql-client`, then `mysql-community-server`.
+    1. Mac only: install [libssl](https://github.com/PyMySQL/mysqlclient-python/issues/74), needed for mysqlclient.
+        1. `brew install openssl; export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/`
     1.  `make dev_deps`
-        1. For Python 2.7 on OSX: mysqlclient 1.4.6 [requires libssl to build](https://github.com/PyMySQL/mysqlclient-python/issues/74).
-Before running `make dev_deps`, run `brew install openssl; export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/`
     1.  `make deps`
 1. Run the app:
     1.  `make serve`
 1. Browse the app at localhost:8080 your browser.
 1. Optional: Create/modify your Monorail User row in the database and make that user a site admin.
 You will need to be a site admin to gain access to create projects through the UI.
-    1.  `mysql --user=root monorail -e "UPDATE User SET is_site_admin = TRUE WHERE email = 'test@example.com';"`
+    1.  `docker exec mysql mysql --user=root monorail -e "UPDATE User SET is_site_admin = TRUE WHERE email = 'test@example.com';"`
     1. If the admin change isn't immediately apparent, you may need to restart your local dev appserver.

 Instructions for deploying Monorail to an existing instance or setting up a new instance are [here](doc/deployment.md).